By Jeanne Bernick

 - Look for more Town Hall topics to help your business – updated weekly.

+Lead on.
 Remember, opportunity comes in many different forms.
 Use this time to step into possibility of a better future, and be ready to flow with new way of living vs. fighting against it.
 Adapting to change rather than fighting it is true leadership.

 Should you have questions or require additional resources, K·Coe Isom’s talent professionals can provide outsourced HR consulting to help your business and employees navigate through these crucial times.
 Contact a K·Coe advisor for help.